iremnazyolcuu/intermediate-java-path/README.md

 # intermediate-java-path
-Assignments for the Intermediate Level Java Web Development Path by Kodluyoruz
+Assignments for the Intermediate Level Java Backend Web Development Path by Kodluyoruz